Having a local or regional anaesthetic

 These are single injections, which take only a few minutes to work and last about 2 hours.
 We put a needle through the thin layer around the nerves and spinal cord.

 We give these injections through a thin tube (catheter) that goes into your back using a needle.
-The tube is left in your back.
+The tube is left in your back and removed after the surgery once you are comfortable.
 It is used for operations that are longer than 2 hours or when pain relief is needed for several days.

 Brachial plexus blocks